 After fulfilment of all suspensive conditions e.g. granting of a loan and the obtaining of all relevant information, documents are prepared for signature by all the parties.

 Power of Attorney by which the seller empowers a conveyancer to appear before the Registrar of Deeds on his behalf to register the deed of transfer;

-Power of Attorney to pass the bond whereby the purchaser empowers a conveyancer to register the bond in favor of the financial institution who granted the loan;
+Power of Attorney to pass the bond whereby the purchaser empowers a conveyancer to register the bond in favour of the financial institution who granted the loan;